What happens when a student becomes habitually truant from school?

 Are all districts required to have absence intervention teams?

-No. Districts with chronic absenteeism rates of 5 percent or greater on the most recent Ohio School Report Cards must establish absence intervention teams for students who are habitually truant (ORC 3321.19(E)).
-This applies to districts and community schools.
-If a district is required to have an absence intervention team, all schools in that district are subject to the requirement.
+No. According to Ohio law, schools and districts with chronic absenteeism rates of 5 percent or greater on the most recent Ohio School Report Cards must establish absence intervention teams for students who are habitually truant.
+If a local district is required to have an absence intervention team, all schools in that district are subject to the requirement.

 Back to Top